-- Review Lesson 3 Explore 4 and Explore 5 in Rosetta Stone Ojibwe together. - 2.
+- 1. Review Lesson 3 Explore 4 and Explore 5 in Rosetta Stone Ojibwe together. - 2.
 Use the examples from Explore 4 and Explore 5 to make a list of B-form endings on the board. - 3.
 Split the class into pairs or small groups. - 4.
 Distribute copies of the Unit 8, Lesson 1 script. - 5.
 Each group will use a highlighter and a pencil to complete the following tasks: - a.
 Circle all B-form verbs. - b.
 Underline all A-form verbs. - c.
-Highlight all command forms. - 6.
-When students have finished, have them compare their script with another group. - 7.
-Students who finish early may update their vocabulary frames with the B forms of verbs that they have learned. - 8.
+Highlight all command forms.

+- 7. Students who finish early may update their vocabulary frames with the B forms of verbs that they have learned. - 8.
 When all students have finished, review any tricky sections or repeat the activity as a group on the smartboard.

 We suggest using the Unit 8, Lesson 1 script here because it has some good examples of B-form verbs.
 All Lesson 1 scripts have some B-form verbs, though, so you can repeat this with scripts from different lessons, or assign each group a different script and have students share what they find in those scripts with each other.
+Unit 11 prepare venison